-Meg is a senior Music Composition major at Texas Christian University with an emphasis on Film Scoring and Production.
-She has been focusing on media music for the last two years, and during that time she has scored about 13 podcasts, three video games, a dozen scenes, and four short films.
-Additionally, she is in the advanced Electro-Acoustic music department and is part of TCU’s only Laptop Ensemble, which is dedicated to the integration of electronic music.
+Meghan Rose Scott is an American composer with an emphasis on Film/TV/Game Scoring and Production.
+She has been focusing on media music for the last four years, and during that time she has scored about 13 podcasts, three video games, a dozen scenes, and ten short films.
+She was in the advanced Electro-Acoustic music department at TCU and was part of TCU’s only Laptop Ensemble, which is dedicated to the integration of electronic music.

-Meg has always had a love for film music.
+Meg has always had a love for film and game music.
 Her favorite film composers are Hans Zimmer, Ramin Djwadi, and John Williams.
-Although she has long loved music, she was self-taught for most of her life and only just started receiving formal training since she has come to college.
-At TCU, she has studied under Trey Gunter and Neil Anderson-Himmelspach, and she was the first Electro-Acoustic Music Composition major at TCU.
+Her favorite game composers are Garry Schymann and Austin Wintory.
+Although she has long loved music, she was self-taught for most of her life and only received formal training in college.
+At TCU, she studied under Trey Gunter and Neil Anderson-Himmelspach, and she was the first Electro-Acoustic Music Composition major.
 For her last two years, she was voted to be the president of the Society of Composers, an organization for all composers to come together to learn from each other and participate in activities.